Skip to content

 ]

 After this we are going to create the SongViewSet in our music.views file using a ModelViewSet like in the snippet below.
-Also update Don't forget to add the import for the SongSerializer in your imports
+Also update Don't forget to add the import for Song and SongSerializer in your imports

 from music.serializers import ArtistSerializer, AlbumSerializer, SongSerializer